Latsan/8-Weekls-SQL-Case-Study/Case Study 1 Dannys Dinner/README.md

 ```
 ![image](https://github.com/Latsan/8-Weekls-SQL-Case-Study/assets/78388641/3cdd7913-e6b9-44b8-9cba-a813b06ea3ec)

-8. What is the total items and amount spent for each member before they became a member?
+8. What is the total items and amount spent by each customer before they became a member?
 ```
 SELECT
 	customer_id,